 Washington’s Revised Code Ann.
-19.375.020 or Code 19.375.020 for short is a biometric data privacy law geared towards protecting the biometric information of citizens residing within the state of Washington.
+19.375.020 or Code 19.375.020 for short is a biometric data privacy law geared toward protecting the biometric information of citizens residing within the state of Washington.
 Created in 2017, the law was passed after the Washington State legislature noted that citizens within the state “are increasingly asked to disclose sensitive biological information that uniquely identifies them for commerce, security, and convenience.
 The collection and marketing of biometric information about individuals, without consent or knowledge of the individual whose data is collected, is of increasing concern.”

-Compared to the landmark Illinois Biometric Information Privacy Act or BIPA, Code 19.375.020 does not have the same scope or application of the BIPA, as Code 19.375.020 only addresses the “enrollment” of biometric identifiers within a database for commercial purposes, as opposed to the BIPA which protects both the collection and enrollment of biometric identifiers.
-What’s more, the law includes several exceptions related to consent and notification, stating that the enrollment of the biometric identifiers for commercial purposes is context dependent.
+Compared to the landmark Illinois Biometric Information Privacy Act or BIPA, Code 19.375.020 does not have the same scope or application as the BIPA, as Code 19.375.020 only addresses the “enrollment” of biometric identifiers within a database for commercial purposes, as opposed to the BIPA which protects both the collection and enrollment of biometric identifiers.
+What’s more, the law includes several exceptions related to consent and notification, stating that the enrollment of the biometric identifiers for commercial purposes is context-dependent.
 Nevertheless, Code 19.375.020 does provide protection for the biometric information of Washington State citizens that are used for commercial purposes.

 What are the requirements for business entities and organizations under Code 19.375.020?